Learning Ising models from one or multiple samples

 Second, we need to show that $\|Ax\|_2^2$ concentrates around its mean in a radius that is of the same or less order that the mean, conditional on $x_{-I_j}$.
 This concentration will be easier than the one obtained for the derivative, since we are now dealing with a quadratic function, to which known concentration results apply \cite{adamczak2019note}.
 Therefore, we have shown that the second derivative in a particular direction $A$ is sufficiently large.

-Finally, we need to show that the preceding anticoncentration holds for all directions $A \in \mathcal{A}_\xi$ at the same time.
-This will require a very similar argument to the one used for the derivative.
-Thus, we consider an $\epsilon$-net that covers $\mathcal{A}_\xi$ and take a union bound over all the elements in this set.

-\subsubsection{Proof of Lemma~\ref{lem:main-hessian}}
+\subsubsection{Proof of Lemma~\ref{lem:hessian-oneparam}}

 The first step will be to lower bound the second derivative by a quadratic form.
 This way, the task of proving strong convexity becomes significantly easier.
-For all $J \in \mathcal{J}$ and $A \in \mathcal{A}$, we obtain that
+For all $J \in \mathcal{J}$ and any direction $A$, we obtain that